Copelands Lookout is a historic and quiet viewpoint between Katoomba and Leura, offering panoramic views of the Jamison Valley and Mount Solitary.

 It’s that stone wall that makes this lookout a bit more special, compared to the many refurbished lookouts in the Blue Mountains with shiny metal fencing.

-The lookout offers panoramic views over the Jamison Valley between the Three Sisters (to the southwest) and Sublime Point (to the southeast).
+The Copelands Lookout offers panoramic views over the Jamison Valley between the Three Sisters (to the southwest) and Sublime Point (to the southeast).

 Further away, you’ll have clear views of Mount Solitary and Kings Tableland.
 It’s a quiet lookout, so you may well be the only person there when you visit.